 October, clean-up time

 Sow lentils, chick peas, broad beans and round peas directly in the ground.
-Under a cold frame or in a tunnel greenhouse, you may sow carrots for a spring harvest, and head cabbage varieties to transplant them in November.
+Under a cold frame or in a tunnel greenhouse, you may sow carrot for a spring harvest, and head cabbage varieties to transplant them in November.
 It is still time to plant your strawberry plants.
 Cover them with 4 inches (10 cm) of buckwheat hulls will produce humus and you won’t have to weed anymore.

 - Find all our October gardening tasks